realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

         }

         class Video extends Media {
-            // NOTICE: No constructor is defined, so the default constructor in the superclass will be used (Media(String name))
+            // NOTICE: No constructor is defined, so the default constructor in the superclass will be used -> Media()

             override method play() {
                print "Playing Video: " + this.name
             }
         }

-        class ProtectedMP3 extends MP3 {
+        class ProtectedMP3 extends MP3 {  // note: "Concrete Class" MP3 must be declared as `open` in order to be subclassed String password
-            String password
-            Boolean authentcated = false
+            Boolean authenticated = false

-            ProtectedMP3(String name, String password) {  // <-- the constructor of this class, its called to initialize the object super(name)  // <-- calls the constructor of the superclass (MP3) this.password = password    // Sets the password for the password protected MP3 }
+            constructor ProtectedMP3(String name, String password) {  // <-- the constructor of this class, its called to initialize the object super(name)  // <-- calls the constructor of the superclass (MP3) this.password = password    // Sets the password for the password protected MP3 }